sprint84/WDUploadProgressView/README.md

 ## Requirements
 * WDUploadProgressView requires iOS 5.0 or above.
 * ARC memory management.
-If your project does not use ARC, compile with flag -fobjc-arc.
+If your project does not use ARC, compile each file with flag -fobjc-arc.
 * QuartzCore Framework.
 * View with UITableView (requires UITableView header).